 The two most used measurements are the girth and chest.
 Use a cloth tape measure to ensure the correct size harness.

-- Girth; Measure around your dog’s middle, just behind the front legs.
-It should be the widest part of your dog’s chest
+- Girth; Measure around your dog’s body just behind the front legs.
+It should be the widest part of your dog’s chest.

-Even though these two measurements are commonly used, there is no standard sizing guide for harnesses.
-If your dog is large in one type of harness it does not necessarily mean that he will be a large in any other type.
+Even though these two measurements are common, there is no standard sizing guide for harnesses.
+If your dog is a large size in one type of harness, it does not necessarily mean that he will be large in any other kind.

 Why a proper fit is important